-- Designated a Living National Treasure for his unique metal hammering techinique, Tamagawa is one of the most respected and well known artists of his field in Japan.
-He was born in 1942 in Niigata Perfecture and is a descendent of Kakubei Tamagawa who founded Gyokusendo in 1816.
-Gyokusendo creates functional and decorative copperware in the “Tsuiki” or hand hammered method.
-Tamagawa studied the hammering technique in Tokyo as an apprentice under Sekiya Shiro, also a Living National Treasure from 1963 until 1965.
-After his apprenticeship, Tamagawa returned home and re-joined Gyokusendo.
-He continued to master his craft and was chosen to show at many prestigious exhibitions in Japan and in Europe, and received may prizes and awards.
-In 1996, he decided to devote all his time to art and resigned from the company.
-In 2010, he was designated a Living National Treasure.
+Designated a Living National Treasure for his unique metal-hammering technique, Tamagawa is a renowned artist in his field in Japan.
+He was born in 1942 in Niigata Prefecture and is a descendent of Kakubei Tamagawa, who founded the Gyokusendo company in 1816.
+Gyokusendo continues to create functional and decorative copperware using the tsuiki, or hand-hammered method.
+From 1963 to 1965, Tamagawa studied hammering techniques as an apprentice under Sekiya Shiro, also a Living National Treasure.
+After his apprenticeship in Tokyo, Tamagawa returned home and re-joined the Gyokusendo company.
+He continued to master his craft and was selected to exhibit his work at prestigious exhibitions across Japan and Europe, receiving numerous prizes and awards.
+In 1996, he decided to devote all of his time to his art and resigned from the Gyokusendo company.

 - Selected Public Collections:

 The Metropolitan Museum of Art | New YorkTsubame Industrial Materials Museum | Niigata, Japan